bcn-medtech/bric-issues/README.md

-# bric-issues
+# Welcome to Bric Lungs issue
-Repo to store info on poblems using bric software
+Please use this repo to share any issues or suggestion on the project